Some people hope to retire early. Others expect to retire a bit later, while still others worry they’ll never be able to quit working.

 3. Destroy debt

-Remember: Minimum payments are designed to benefit lenders, not you.
-Your credit card company doesn’t care when, how, or if you retire.
-If you do, borrow as little as possible, and never for things that go down in value.
+Remember, minimum payments are designed to benefit lenders, not you.
+Your credit card company doesn’t care when, how or if you retire.
+Borrow as little as possible, and never for things that go down in value.

 5. Earn more on your savings